Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/authentication.md

 ### Authentication process
 To authenticate when using for example the `Task` and `Subscription` API an http header should be supplied named `Ocp-Apim-Subscription-Key`.
-In the demo version of the API any guid on the form `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` can be used.
+In the PoC version of the API any guid on the form `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` can be used.
 However, it is important to always use the same guid for one user since the guid will identify the "owner" of the `Task`.

 #### Requesting access
 This process has yet to be developed.